Lino09/12Rules-for-life/README.md

 Here you can find information about:

 - Dr. Jordan Peterson
-- Upcoming dates and event
+- Upcoming dates and events
 - Ticket purchase and donations

 ## Built With